cuba-platform/emailtemplate-addon/README.md

 ## 3.1.
 Email Template Browser

-This screen allows creating, editing and removing email templates.
+This screen to create, edite, and/or remove email templates, open group browser.
 This screen is available from the application menu.

 ![email-template-menu](img/email-template-menu.png)